chall3ng3r/QRCoder-Firefox/README.md

 Icon by: Freepik from https://www.flaticon.com/ is licensed by http://creativecommons.org/licenses/by/3.0/

 ToDo:
-Add Chrome, Opera and Safari support.
+Add Opera and Safari support.